collectionspace/cspace-installer/docs/README.md

 ## Verify SSH connection

-You should be able to SSH to the server using an SSH key for
+You should be able to SSH to the server:
-authentication:

 ```bash
 # assumes current username for user and ~/.ssh/id_rsa for key